castedo/dsi-spec/end.md

 # Document Successions Encoded with Git

-When a document succession is first created with Git, it consists of only an initial Git commit and no document snapshots.
+When a document succession is first created with Git, it starts as an initial Git commit without any document snapshots.
 A *Document Succession Identifier* is an intrinsic identifier [@cosmo_referencing_2020] [@dicosmo:hal-01865790] of the initial Git commit.
-To add document snapshots to a document succession, additional git commits are added.
+To add document snapshots to a document succession, additional Git commits are added.
-The Git tree of each commit is not a document snapshot in the succession.
+However, the Git tree of each commit does not represent a document snapshot;
-Instead, it is a record of all the document snapshots in the succession.
+it records all snapshots in the succession.
-The top-level directory consists of subdirectories named as non-negative integers.
+The top-level directory contains subdirectories named with non-negative integers.
-Each subdirectory contains either an entry named `object` or entries named as non-negative integers that are subdirectories.
+Each subdirectory contains either an entry named `object` or subdirectories named with non-negative integers.
-An entry named `object` represents a document snapshot in the document succession, which can be a file (git blob) or a directory (git tree).
+An entry named `object` encodes a document snapshot, which can be a file (Git blob) or a directory (Git tree).
-For example, when a single file is added as edition 1, the full succession record is a directory with the path `1/object` leading to a git blob representing edition 1.
+For example, adding a single file as edition 1 results in a directory path `1/object` that leads to a Git blob for edition 1.

 ## Digital Signing

-For testing purposes, a document succession in Git can be unsigned.
-But for public sharing, a document succession must be signed.
+For testing, a document succession in Git can be unsigned.
+However, for public distribution, it must be signed.
-Digital signatures are made using SSH signing keys via [Git](https://en.wikipedia.org/wiki/Git) [@enwiki:git].
+Digital signatures are applied using SSH signing keys through [Git](https://en.wikipedia.org/wiki/Git) [@enwiki:git].
-Each Git commit of a signed document succession must be signed and contain a subdirectory named `signed_succession` that contains a file `allowed_signers` with public signing keys that can extend the document succession.
+Each commit in a signed document succession must be signed and contain a `signed_succession` subdirectory containing an `allowed_signers` file with the public keys authorized to extend the document succession.

 ## Implementation Choice Rationales

-### Separation of git history from edition history
+### Separation of Git History from Edition History

-A significant design choice is to not directly rely on git commit history to determine the succession of editions.
+Representing the history of editions by some means other than Git commit history is a deliberate design choice.
-Git commit history accurately records the actions performed with git, but it can be inflexible and confusing for establishing a clean linear history.
-Software Heritage automatically preserves git commits, which compounds the risk that git commits do not correspond well, or even prevent, an intended clean linear history.
+Git commit history records all Git actions, which can lead to inflexible and complicated non-linear histories.
+Software Heritage automatically preserves Git commits, which compounds the risk that a Git commit history ends up as an unintended complicated non-linear history.
-There may be situations where having merge commits and non-linear git commit history will be convenient.
+Non-linear Git commit histories and merge commits might be useful in certain scenarios.

-Having edition history separate from git history also provides a potential path for an enhancement akin to retractions of specific editions.
+Separating edition history from Git commit history also allows for future enhancements, such as the retraction of specific editions.

-### Use of git tree paths instead of git tags
+### Use of Git Tree Paths instead of Git Tags

-Edition numbers are similar to release versions of software projects.
+Edition numbers in document successions are akin to software release versions, which are typically identified using Git tags.
-The usual practice in software development is to use git tags to identify releases.
-In contrast, this specification takes a different approach.
-Edition numbers are recorded with file paths in git trees rather than git tags.
+However, this specification takes a different approach.
+Edition numbers are recorded with file paths in Git trees rather than Git tags.

-The main reason for this different approach has to do with how document successions are recorded and copied.
-A highly desirable feature for document successions is the ease of copying without errors.
-It is convenient to copy document successions from multiple sources and store them in a single git repository.
-In this specification, a complete document succession is captured by just a chain of commits (initial commit to latest commit).
+With this approach, a single latest Git commit captures a complete recording of a document succession.
+This means copying document successions is as easy as copying Git branches.
+This is especially useful when copying from multiple sources into a single Git repository.

-In contrast, entire software projects, which often include release tags, are usually copied by cloning an entire repository.
+In contrast, software projects, which often include release tags, are copied by cloning the entire repository.
-If edition numbers were recorded as git annotated tags, copying document successions properly would be more complicated and error-prone (due to missing tags).
+Using Git tags for edition numbers would introduce a complexity of keeping a branch and edition number tags in sync, and thus increase the risk of problems during copying.

-Git repository branches are a convenient tool for managing document successions.
-However, branch names are not part of the document succession record.
+Branches in Git repositories are useful for managing document successions, but branch names do not form part of the document succession record.

 # Acknowledgments

-Thank you to Valentin Lorentz for questions about design choices and pointing out an important shortcoming in how GPG digital signatures were used in the initial implementation of the Hidos library (version 0.3) [@hidos:0.3].
+Thank you to Valentin Lorentz for raising questions about design choices and pointing out an important shortcoming in how GPG digital signatures were used in the initial implementation of the Hidos library (version 0.3) [@hidos:0.3].

 # Further Reading